A Microscopic Derivation of the Time-Dependent Hartree-Fock Equation with Coulomb Two-Body Interaction: A Egorov-type result for small times

 We may now consider arbitrary polynomials in the variables $\{\ol{\psi}(f), \psi(f) \,:\, f \in \mathcal{H}\}$.
 It is a simple matter to check that

 for all $f,g \in \mathcal{H}$.
 Furthermore, we have that

-Linear combinations of expressions of the form \eqref{polynomial in psis} are dense in $\ol{\mathfrak{B}}^G$.
+Linear combinations of expressions of the form \eqref{polynomial in psis} are dense in $\ol{\mathfrak{B}}^G$ (in the strong operator topology).
 It is often convenient to write a family $a$ of bounded operators using the ``Grassmann generators'' $\{\ol{\psi}, \psi\}$.
 To this end we set

 where $\delta_x$ is Dirac's delta mass at $x$.
 Expressions of the form \eqref{polynomial in psis} are now understood as densely defined quadratic forms.
 One immediately finds

 We use the notation $\A^{\!
 G}(a)$ to emphasize that the family $a$ is represented using Grassmann generators.